estii20/dolce_vita_blog/README.md

 The following fields are requested to be completed when submitting a post:

 - Title - required field.
 - Category - a dropdown list of categories available to select.
-Catgory options are quite broad so that all posts have a category that would suit their post.
+Category options are quite broad so that all posts have a category that would suit their post.
 - Featured Image - not a required field as a placeholder image will feature if one not added.
 The default image is of a restaurant table overlooking Venice.
 - Blog Content - SummernoteWidget allows the user to add their story/experience of food and drink related posts about Venice.
 The user can add other images, fonts, and word document features to really individualise their post content.
 - Author Bio - not required field.
 SummernoteWidget allows the user to add their author bio and any images they wish to upload with full word functionailty.